IbyA/3D-Cursor-Auto-Visibility/README.md

 Press the back slash key to make it reveal the 3D Cursor and press a different shortcut for a different tool to Auto-Hide the 3D Cursor

 # customisations
-I have set the shortcut to Back slash \ key.
+I have set the shortcut to Back slash \ key, feel free to change the shortcut via keymap. just remember to call the operator: wm.3dcursor_autovisibility

 It would be great if it could replace the existing shortcut for the 3D Cursor if it does get integrated into the blender build.

-Also, Feel free to change the shortcut via keymap. just remember to call the operator: wm.3dcursor_autovisibility

 Also, if anyone can suggest any improvements to enhance this add on further please let me know.
 Anyways keep making Blender even more awesome guys!!😀